odpi/specs/ODP-Runtime.md

 Glossary
 ========

 -   **Service** - A *service* refers to a software package that is installable within the Hadoop stack.
-A service can be a be comprised of one or more *components* (such as a NameNode, DataNode, etc.) or may be as simple as a single library.
+A service can be comprised of one or more *components* (such as a NameNode, DataNode, etc.) or may be as simple as a single library.

 -   **Component** - A *service* is comprised of one or more components.
 For example, HDFS has three components: NameNode, Secondary NameNode, and DataNode.
 A single component may be installed across multiple nodes in the cluster, such as in the case of the HDFS data node.